mrdekraker/mrdekraker/README.md

 ## 🔭 I’m currently working on

 - [My Portfolio](https://www.mrdekraker.com) - A website to showcase my projects, skills, and blog.
 Built with [React](https://reactjs.org/), [Sanity.io](https://www.sanity.io/), and [MaterialUI](https://mui.com/).
+- [LessonPlans](https://github.com/mrdekraker/LessonPlans) - As an educator in the public school system, I'm creating a tool to help save teacher's time.
+Currently in pre-production and planning stages.

 ## 🌱 I’m currently learning